pierow2k/nogocomments/README.md

 **nogocomments: Instantly Remove Comments from Your Go Code**

 **nogocomments** is a command-line tool designed to simplify the process of removing comments from Go source code.
-Whether you're preparing code snippets for sharing, streamlining code reviews, or processing Go code programmatically, **nogocomments** is a fast and reliable solution.
+Whether you're preparing code snippets for sharing, streamlining code reviews, or simply trying to frustrate a co-worker, **nogocomments** is a fast and reliable solution.
 By focusing on efficiency and simplicity, it ensures that your code is ready for any context where comments might not be needed.

 | Before                                           | After |
 |--------------------------------------------------|----------------------------------------------------|
 | ![nogocomments Banner](./doc/example-before.png) | ![nogocomments Banner](./doc/example-after.png) |

 **Start streamlining your Go code today with nogocomments!**